mhanans/HANYA.KNOW/README.md

 - `Embedding: { BaseUrl, Model, Provider, Dimensions }`
 - `Llm: { Provider (openai|gemini), ApiKey, Model }`
 - `Chat: { CooldownSeconds }` – minimum seconds a client must wait between chat requests
+- `ApiKey` – shared secret required in `X-API-KEY` header for all API calls
 - `NEXT_PUBLIC_API_BASE_URL` for frontend (defaults to `http://localhost:5000` if unset)

 To verify your embedding service responds correctly, send a sample request (adjust the URL and model for your setup):